 - Do you want to face investors and partners?

 - Do you want to position the site so that it is ready to be sold?

 The word “vision” often attracts the attention of the eyes in the business world because it is used very often.

-Successful entrepreneurs are the ones who have a clear idea of where they want to go; and having that vision allows them to create the necessary steps to reach their goal.
+Successful entrepreneurs are the ones who have a clear idea of where they want to go, and having that vision allows them to create the necessary steps to reach their goals.

 Tip #2.
 Be good at SEO and content marketing